brajeshwar/brajeshwar.github.io/_posts/2017/2017-07-03-meeting-startups-conquest-2017.md

----
-layout: post
-title: Meeting the Startups at Conquest, 2017
+# Meeting the Startups at Conquest, 2017
----

 Last weekend, I was invited to talk and critique some of the Startups at the <a href="http://conquest.org.in/">Conquest</a> International Startup Challenge, 2017.
 It was short sessions of about 20-30 minutes each with the Startups.
 Most of them are looking for investments.
 The generic suggestion I mustered up was not to limit to investors in India but to look outside too.
 The other key missing piece was that they need to hustle a lot.